m00gendai/mapping-tool-v2/README.md

 ## Known limitations ##

 #### Places ####
-Subject to google Maps JavaScript API
+Subject to Mapbox Search API

 #### Airspace shapes ####
-* Dependent on data delivery (if and how)
+* Depending on the provided country border coordinates, Airspaces may overlap or not follow a country border the same

 #### Navaid search ####
 * If multiple Navaids with the same Ident exist, the tool plots them all as it cannot detect from context which would be the correct one to plot